abourn/370-r4/README.md

 An ethical data scientist understands the following about data collection:

-1. "Data collection always costs someone something." (http://conflict.lshtm.ac.uk/page_13.htm#Ethical_Introduction)
-2. The accuracy of collected data impacts subjects' lives.
+1. The accuracy of collected data impacts subjects' lives.
-3. Collection can be intrusive.
-4. Biases can misinform collection processes.
+2. Biases can misinform collection processes.
+3. Collection can be intrusive and "always costs someone something." (http://conflict.lshtm.ac.uk/page_13.htm#Ethical_Introduction)

 In many ways, these values emobdy a common theme of understanding the impact of data collection on others.
 Data science can be a powerful tool that must be wielded appropriately and cautiously.